 Introduction

-Airlines are companies that are required and bound to offer their passengers financial compensation and sometimes even physical compensation.
+Airlines are companies that are required and bound to offer their passengers financial compensation and sometimes even physical compensation.-for what, this sentence is not a complete thought.
 Airlines will offer compensations in the event of physical damage or possible harm to any of the passengers.
-Therefore, they can offer theses compensations through airline liability (Hamilton & Nilsson, 2020).
+Therefore, they can offer these compensations through airline liability (Hamilton & Nilsson, 2020).

 Problem statement

 Nowadays, during the COVID-19 era many airlines have canceled their flights due to many issues like the closure of borders and government regulations.
 However, the issue is not with airlines only, but even with people not traveling.
 The problem is that sometime for sudden reasons related to the pandemic, travelers will have to change their plans and get a compensation through airline liability (Ratnawati, 2021).
+Focus on the required two contributing factors.

 Significance of the problem

 Airlines only consider offering compensation if there was harm or a mistake done by one of the employees of this airline (Hamilton & Nilsson, 2020).
-However, this need to be changed especially at this time due to the pandemic.
-Due to the financial difficulties that airlines are facing, offering compensations for travelers might be a hard option.
+However, this needs to be changed especially at this time due to the pandemic.
+Due to the financial difficulties that airlines are facing, offering compensation for travelers might be a hard option.
+I struggle to find two consequences, you need three.
+Write concisely and clearly.

 Development of alternative actions